 When bidding, the software also considers conversion lags.
 If you run a PPC campaign in a vertical that is characterized by research on the customer’s side and long purchase cycles, the time between the first click and the actual conversion can differ by many days or weeks or even months.
 To bid in an optimal way, the software includes historical data of these conversion lags and projects total conversion numbers into the present and future.

 3. Dynamic Search Term Insertion (DSTI)

 Companies want to grow and increase their revenue and profit.
 This means that keyword banks need to be expanded once the existing keywords reached its limits.
-Finch has a system which automatically analyses search terms that have converted in the past and expands the existing keywords safely and effectively by adding these keywords as exact match.
-We call it Dynamic Search Term Insertion, or DSTI.
+Finch has a system that automatically analyses search terms that have converted in the past and expands the existing keywords safely and effectively by adding these keywords as exact match.
+We call it dynamic search term insertion, or DSTI.
 When utilizing this feature the PPC campaign is more efficient and buys cheaper traffic for these specific search terms.
 The budget that is saved can be invested in more traffic and growth again.
 This activity can be done manually, but again, the size of most keyword banks makes this task a very inefficient use of time and very overwhelming.

-These are three examples of automation which positively impact the clients we work with.
+These are three examples of automation that positively impact the clients we work with.
 These clearly show how software is used to manage and boost performance in a way it can’t be effectively done manually.
-Finch is very proud to offer a programmatic system that manages and maximizes profit in AdWords campaigns.
+Finch is very proud to offer a programmatic system that manages and maximizes profit in Google Ads campaigns.
 It is the key to success in today’s PPC landscape.